amigocloud/AmigoHint/README.md

 AmigoHint
 =========

-AmigoHint is the Objective-C++ library that makes development of the on screen help easy.
+AmigoHint is the Objective-C++ library that makes development of an on-screen help easy for iOS devices.

-Here is a little example of hint for two buttons:
+Here is the example of hint for two buttons:
 ```obj-c
 hintView = [[AmigoHint alloc] init:@"TestHint2" complete:^
 {